-If you are exposed to a company that is using a water on one of its main process, then surely you encounter this kind of meter, the pH/ORP meter.
+If you are exposed to a company that is using a water on one of its main processes, then surely you encounter this kind of meter, the pH/ORP meter.
 Just like a conductivity meter, a pH meter or ORP meter also has a probe that is soaked in the water (or some other liquid) to monitor its pH or ORP.

-Calibrating pH meters can be accomplished in 2 methods (the most accurate), 1st method is Wet calibration where the pH probe is soaked in a liquid solution usually in the range of 4, 7 and 10 pH, then comparing the result, and the 2nd method is a dry calibration which is a simulation of electrical signal specifically a mV signal with a corresponding pH value.
+Calibrating pH meters can be accomplished in 2 methods (the most accurate), 1st method is Wet calibration where the pH probe is soaked in a liquid solution usually in the range of 4, 7 and 10 pH, then comparing the result, and the 2nd method is a dry calibration which is a simulation of electrical signal specifically, a mV signal with a corresponding pH value.

 I will use a Fluke 754 process calibrator to simulate and calibrate a GF Signet pH/ORP meter.
 GF Signet pH/ORP meter is also a controller and a transmitter because it can be connected to a PLC using a 4-20 mA signal.